soeren2311/Youtube-Syntax/README.md

-Here you cann see all the syntax I created for my youtube-videos in Python and R
+Here you cann see all the (relevant) syntax I created for my youtube-videos in Python and R